-This armrest is not a seat.
+- This armrest is not a seat.
 Anyone seated on the armrest could be seriously injured during vehicle operation, or a collision.
-Only use the center seating position when the armrest is fully upright.

-• In a collision, the latch may open if the total weight of the items stored exceeds about 10 lbs (4.5 kg).
+Only use the center seating position when the armrest is fully upright. - In a collision, the latch may open if the total weight of the items stored exceeds about 10 lbs (4.5 kg).
 These items could be thrown about endangering occupants of the vehicle.
 Items stored should not exceed a total of 10 lbs (4.5 kg).

-Pull on the upper handle on the front of the armrest to raise the cover.
-The upper storage area contains a USB power outlet located at the rear of the area that can be used to power small electrical devices, refer to "Electrical Power Outlets" for further information.
+Pull the upper handle on the front of the armrest to raise the cover.
+The upper storage area contains a USB port located at the rear of the area that can be used to power small electrical devices, refer to "Electrical Power Outlets" in this section for further information.

-With the upper lid closed, pull on the lower handle to open the lower storage bin.
+With the upper lid closed, pull the lower handle to open the lower storage bin.
 The lower bin contains a power inverter outlet located in the forward portion of the lower bin.
-There is also a "fill line" located long the rear inside wall of the lower bin.
-Contents above the "fill line" may interfere with cupholder placement if equipped with a premium center console.
+There is also a fill line located along the rear inside wall of the lower bin.
+Contents above the fill line may interfere with cupholder placement if equipped with a premium center console.